aeonsoftware/aeonsoftware.github.io/_posts/2018-03-19-launching-your-ico.md

  (https://www.stellar.org/blog/tokens-on-stellar/)(https://goolge.io/post/launching_stellar_ico/)

 ## 6. DISTRIBUTING YOUR TOKEN
- - The final step is to get the token into the people's hands
+ - The next step is to get the token into the people's hands
 1. Head over to the stellar labs transaction builder.
 We'll use this to fill out a form that'll distribute from our distributing account to the anyone in the general public.(https://www.stellar.org/laboratory/#txbuilder?network=test).
 2. Use the Distributing account's public key as the source account.
 ![step3.1](https://aeonsoftware.github.io/images/step3.1.png)